-In web design as in other digital disciplines, an optimal user experience is the holy grail.
+In web design as in other digital disciplines, optimal user experience is the holy grail.
 That is especially true this year as significant numbers of web developers are using video, i.e. movement as a means to capture users’ attention.
-This also ensures that they will pause and remain on the page and/or seek other visually stimulating opportunities on site.
+This also ensures that they will pause and remain on the page and/or seek other visually stimulating opportunities on-site.
 As SEO-ers can tell you, the longer a user remains on your site, the greater the possibility that they will convert.
 So today’s developers are actually using motion to increase revenue and ROI.
 Mission accomplished!
 Here’s what’s new and how your brand can benefit:

 Trend #1: Interactive Design

 Maps that indicate flight patterns or movement arcs from point a to point b are gaining in popularity.
 It is known that responsive users especially will utilize interactive pages as these limit scrolling.
 One roadblock is the level of interactivity can become costly, however as automated development processes enter the marketplace, prices will inevitably drop.
-Interactive movement arcs are great for increasing both time your users will spend on page, as well as further your brand’s reach.
+Interactive movement arcs are great for increasing both the time your users will spend on-page, as well as further your brand’s reach.